-Dismissal would be recommended by the graduate faculty for students who are falling short in a major way despite previous remediation OR there is a transgression that is serious enough to warrant dismissal without a plan for remediation first being put into place.
+The graduate faculty may recommend dismissal for students who are falling short in a major way despite previous remediation OR when there is a transgression that is serious enough to warrant dismissal without a plan for remediation first being put into place.

 - 5. Recommendations for students' annual evaluation will be approved by the Graduate Faculty at an April meeting. - 6.
-Upon the graduate faculty's approval, major or temporary advisors provide the Graduate Coordinator a narrative summary for each of their student's evaluation in the area of coursework, publication, presentation, teaching/outreach, and/or leadership/citizenship.
-For areas that need improvement, suggestions for the course of actions are also included.
+Upon the graduate faculty's approval, major or initial advisors provide the Graduate Coordinator a narrative summary for each of their student's evaluation in the area of coursework, publication, presentation, teaching/outreach, and/or leadership/citizenship.
+For areas that need improvement, suggestions for the course of actions must be included.
 The Graduate Coordinator incorporates the narrative summary into a letter to be sent to the student by the end of the spring semester. - 7.
 Decisions on departmental assistantships will be based on students' annual evaluation performance.
 An assistantship should not be awarded to a student who is not making clear progress toward the requirements for graduation or fails to perform tasks associated with the assistantship.
 Every effort will be made to inform students about funding for the following year before the end of spring semester.
-Students who are away from campus during internships, remote practica, or collecting thesis or dissertation data are not eligible for department funded assistantships.
+Students who are consistently away from campus during internships, remote practica, or collecting thesis or dissertation data are not eligible for department funded assistantships.